repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/planning/deployment.rst

 Deployment Configuration
 ########################

-The Deployment Planning aims to give in-depth details to RSTUF users that will plan a more customized deployment.
+The Deployment Planning aims to provide in-depth details to RSTUF users to aid in the planning of a more customized deployment.

-This document describes all the aspects of deploying RSTUF independent of the environment and focuses on the technology stacks required by RSTUF services.
+This document describes all aspects of deploying RSTUF independent of the environment and focuses on the technology stacks required by RSTUF services.

-This document also complements the published deployment guides for :ref:`guide/deployment/guide/docker:Docker` and :ref:`guide/deployment/guide/kubernetes:Kubernetes` with some detailed nformation.
+This document also complements the published deployment guides for :ref:`guide/deployment/guide/docker:Docker` and :ref:`guide/deployment/guide/kubernetes:Kubernetes` with some detailed information.

 .. image:: /_static/2_2_rstuf.png

 Required Infrastructure Services
 ################################

-Repository Service for TUF API and Worker some infrastructure services.
+Repository Service for TUF API and Worker infrastructure services.

 * :ref:`guide/deployment/planning/deployment:Message Queue/Broker: Redis or RabbitMQ server`
 * :ref:`guide/deployment/planning/deployment:Result Backend and RSTUF Settings: Redis server`